-Cancer Trials Ireland has worked with the pharmaceutical and CRO industry for many years to bring new trials to Ireland for people with cancer.
+Cancer Trials Ireland has worked with the pharmaceutical industry and collaborative groups for many years to bring new trials to Ireland for people with cancer.

-To strengthen our capability in supporting feasibility for Industry sponsored cancer clinical trials we have established an exciting new partnership with the Health Research Board Clinical Research Coordination Ireland (HRB CRCI).
+To strengthen our capability in supporting feasibility for Industry sponsored cancer clinical trials we have an established partnership with the Health Research Board Clinical Research Coordination Ireland (HRB CRCI).

 HRB CRCI was founded in 2015 to develop the national infrastructure for the conduct of multi-centre clinical trials in all disease and therapeutic areas other than cancer and act as a central point of contact for Industry and Academic Partners including facilitation and support of new trial feasibility requests.

-From 1st of April 2019, HRB CRCI will, in collaboration with Cancer Trials Ireland, also manage the feasibility process for Industry sponsored cancer clinical trials.
+Since 1st of April 2019, HRB CRCI in collaboration with Cancer Trials Ireland is also managing the feasibility process for Industry sponsored cancer clinical trials.

-The purpose of this new partnership with HRB CRCI is to provide a central point of contact and expert service to Industry across all disease and therapeutic areas in Ireland.
+The purpose of our partnership with HRB CRCI is to provide a central point of contact and expert service to Industry across all disease and therapeutic areas in Ireland.

-Each new feasibility will be discussed with Cancer Trials Ireland’s Disease Specific Sub Group (DSSG) Chairs to determine scientific and clinical interest and suitability for adoption into the Cancer Trials Ireland portfolio and individual site feasibility performed.
-All trials that go through this process will be successfully adopted into the Cancer Trials Ireland portfolio, assigned a Cancer Trials Ireland number and listed on our website when open to accrual.
+Each new feasibility is discussed with Cancer Trials Ireland’s Disease Specific Sub Group (DSSG) Chairs to determine scientific and clinical interest and suitability for adoption into the Cancer Trials Ireland portfolio and individual site feasibility performed.
+All trials that go through this process are successfully adopted into the Cancer Trials Ireland portfolio, assigned a Cancer Trials Ireland number and listed on our website when open to accrual.